nim-lang/Nim/doc/nimc.rst

 targets and direct manipulation of the global namespace in the JavaScript target.
 The Nim compiler does not specify the mechanism for detecting the conditions when the code must be reloaded.
 Instead, the program code is expected to call `performCodeReload()`:idx every time it wishes to reload its code.

-There is also the `hasAnyModuleChanged()`:idx magic which checks all modules.
+It's expected that most projects will implement the reloading with a suitable build-system triggered IPC notification mechanism, but a polling solution is also possible through the provided `hasAnyModuleChanged()`:idx API.

 In order to access ``beforeCodeReload``, ``afterCodeReload``, ``hasModuleChanged`` or ``hasAnyModuleChanged`` one must import the `hotcodereloading`:idx module.